Mary Downing Hahn: Personal life

-The daughter of Kenneth Ernest Downing (an automobile mechanic) and Anna Elisabeth Sherwood (a teacher), Mary Downing married William E. Hahn on October 7, 1961 and was divorced in 1977.
-They had two daughters.
-She married her second husband, Norman Pearce Jacob (a librarian) on April 23, 1982.
+Mary Downing Hahn is the daughter of Kenneth Ernest Downing (an automobile mechanic) and Anna Elisabeth Sherwood (a teacher).
+Mary Downing married William E. Hahn on October 7, 1961, and together they had two daughters, Katherine Sherwood, and Margaret Elizabeth.
+After 16 years of marriage, they divorced and on April 23, 1982, Mary Downing Hahn married Norman Pearce Jacob (a librarian).